pranjalkar99/Crypto-Agility/README.md

 #### npcap
 Npcap is a modern packet capture/injection driver and library for Windows, developed by the Nmap Project.
 It provides the Pcap API on top of an NDIS 6 driver and supports raw capture, kernel‑level BPF filtering, loopback capture, and packet injection.
 In our project, the Npcap library is included in the runtime environment, so no separate installation is required.

+#### libxlsxwriter
+We support Excel features on Windows to improve readability.
+This functionality is also included in the runtime environment.

 ### 2) linux